rdococ/scriptblocks2/readme.md

 # Experiments

-* Spawnable processes.
+* Spawnable processes, enabling pre-emptive multitasking.
-* Introspective blocks.
-* Features slated for removal, such as continuations.
+* Introspective blocks for debug purposes, such as one to report a string representation of the call stack.

 These features can be accessed by enabling the 'Enable Experiments' setting.
-Some are merely for fun, other features may be included in the future, and a few features such as continuations will be removed in the future.

 # Examples